YimingQiao/Blitzcrank/README.md

 This repository contains the code for the paper titled "[Blitzcrank: Fast Semantic Compression for In-memory Online Transaction Processing](https://arxiv.org/abs/2406.13107)," accepted by **VLDB'24**.

 **Blitzcrank** is a library for compressing row-store OLTP databases.
 It relies on a novel entropy coding algorithm called **Delayed Coding**, which achieves near-entropy compression factors while maintaining fast decompression speeds.
-We integrate the Blizcrank into [BlitzDB](https://github.com/YimingQiao/BlitzDB), an in-memory OLTP database.

 ## Clone Instructions